How To Create a Competitive Analysis

 - Use Excel Tabs to organize your data.
 When we have later finalized research, we can create a copy of our tab and turn off the areas we are weak in and that becomes our “public” version.
 It will be used by us on our website, with the press in our reviewer’s guide, in presentations and by our resellers.

 PHASE TWO – Create your competitive matrix

 - Features.
 Next, list the major features under each category that you see in most of the reviews.
 Also, go to the competitor’s websites to add their features–company by company.
-Each one might add some new features under each similar category (some may add new categories) so your matrix will look like a stair step.
-You will usually go through all the competitors on a second pass to confirm if they have any features you may have picked up by their competitors (these will often be harder to confirm (see documentation, FAQ, web searches, etc.).
+Each one might add some new features under each similar category (some may add new categories) so your matrix will look like a stairstep.
+You will usually go through all the competitors on a second pass to confirm if they have any features, you may have picked up from their competitors (these will often be harder to confirm (see documentation, FAQ, web searches, etc.).

 - Fill in our information LAST (since it is easier for us to get our answers than competitors).